 We now discuss how TraLDA is implemented in a distributed environment.
-In selforganizing networks like MSNsmobile social networks, a node should be able to perceive its immediate neighbours autonomously.
+In selforganizing networks such as mobile social networks, a node should be able to perceive its immediate neighbours autonomously.
 In TraLDA, we use the terminology "familiar set" in [50] to refer to a node's group of friends (direct neighbours) (hereafter, called a friendship set F).
 Every node stores a map of the contacted nodes together with their total encounter times.
-When the pairwise total contact time surpasses a given friendship threshold $F{th}$ , the contacted node is added in the given node's friendship set.
+When the pairwise total contact time surpasses a given friendship threshold F{th} , the contacted node is added in the given node's friendship set.
 This implies that the two nodes now have a link, and in turn, we apply a direction and a weight on this connection to indicate the direction of social impact and the strength of the tie between them, respectively.
-Finally, in Algorithm 1 we describe how to calculate node popularity in MSNs mobile social networks using the TraLDA distributed algorithm.
-When a contact occurs in time window t and the contacted node is in the current node's friendship set, the two nodes exchange two items of data to compute their social-relations popularities: $\bar{P}{global}^{t-1}(.)$ the mean of global popularity in time window t-1, and $ts{lower}(.)$ the total strength of connections to the less popular neighbours.
-The latter is computed as $\sum{k \in F(j)} \overline{g{jk}}$ . $w{jk}$ , where k is the direct neighbours of j, $w{jk}$ is the connection strength of j and k, and $\overrightarrow{g{ik}}$ is the existence of influence of j towards k.
+Finally, in Algorithm 1 we describe how to calculate node popularity in mobile social networks using the TraLDA distributed algorithm.
+When a contact occurs in time window t and the contacted node is in the current node's friendship set, the two nodes exchange two items of data to compute their social-relations popularities: $\overline{P}{global}^{t-1}(\cdot)$ the mean of global popularity in time window t-1, and $ts{lower}(\cdot)$ the total strength of connections to the less popular neighbours.
+The latter is computed as $\sum{k \in F(j)} g{jk} \cdot w{jk}$, where k is the direct neighbours of j, w{ik} is the connection strength of j and k, and $\overrightarrow{g{ik}}$ is the existence of influence of j towards k.
 The current node modifies its social-relation popularity and then recalculates both its instantaneous global popularity and cumulative average global popularity based on this peer's data.
 When the contact ends, if the contacted node is not in the friendship set yet, then the current node updates a map (peer, ts(peer)).
-Finally, the peer will be added to the friendship set when ts(peer) exceeds the threshold $F{th}$ .
-(The implementation of the TraLDA distributed algorithm in the ONE simulator is available online at https://github.com/soelistijanto/TraLDA).
+Finally, the peer will be added to the friendship set when ts(peer) exceeds the threshold F{th} (the implementation of the TraLDA distributed algorithm in the ONE simulator is available online at https://github.com/soelistijanto/TraLDA (accessed on 14 June 2022).